pbanj/Fet-1/README.md

 	- Non assembled should be the same as the other boards
 	- No clue about assembled.

+# Help fund current and future projects

+Now with all the cool stuff out of the way here comes the dumb stuff.
+Ordering prototypes is fairly expensive.
+The pcbs themselves are not too expensive, but the parts add up quick.
+So if you'd like to help with current/future projects here is my [paypal](https://paypal.me/pbanj), [Buy me a coffee](https://buymeacoffee.com/pbanj), and directly through [my site](https://shop.pbanjin.space/product/tip).
+This will help get pcbs done faster.

 # Donators

 Want to thank

 [Lazer1026](https://github.com/Lazr1026)
 [Emerekt](https://github.com/Emerekt-git)
+Thanks to stashboy for taking measurements for me because my calipers were dead.

 # Disclaimer